 Oxycodone Withdrawal Symptoms and Timeline

 The intensity of the withdrawal process depends on many factors, including the duration of use, the amount used, and the degree of neuroadaptation in the user (long-lasting changes in the brain).

 Common oxycodone withdrawal symptoms include some or all of the following:

 - Inability to concentrate

 - Depression, anxiety, or mood swings

-Withdrawal symptoms can start within an hour after taking the last dose and can last about a week depending on the person and the degree of severity of addiction.
+Withdrawal symptoms can start within an hour after taking the last dose and can last about a week, depending on the person and the severity of the addiction.
 Symptoms like depression, anxiety, or mood swings may last months or longer.